ℹ️ Cloudflare One in China - China Express partnering with CMI and CBC

 So that's our goal, to simplify these things in China, although it's a very unique market.

-But we are here to help from China Network, from China Express, we are committed in this market.
+But we are here to help from China Network, from China Express.

-And we want to help you to, help you to expand your business in China and tell us what your challenges are.
+We are committed in this market and we want to help you to expand your business in China and tell us what your challenges are.

-And we will keep adding new solutions, new partners to our China offering.
+And we will keep adding new partners to our China offering.

 And we're very excited to help our customers to support their business in China.